 What an extraordinary contribution Bob and Shirley have made to the golf book world.
 All of us, many of whom, initially clients and now friends, shall miss them.
 “Bravo!” for a job done well.

-Grant Books Ltd will be carried forward as a publisher of fine limited edition golf books, adhering to the character present at the founding of Grant Books, and enduring as a publisher with the continuing high standard of its typesetter and printer, Hughes & Company in Pershore, England, and its binder, Henry Ling Ltd in Dorchester, England.
+Grant Books Ltd will be carried forward as a publisher of fine limited edition golf books, adhering to the character present at the founding of Grant Books, and enduring as a publisher with the continuing high standard of its typesetter Hughes & Company in Pershore, England and its printer and binder Henry Ling Ltd in Dorchester, England.

 D M Wilson, III